COSC3020/pancake-sort-reis-iken/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+**MY ANSWER:**

+In terms of comparisons, the asymptotic runtime of the algorithm is $\Theta(n^2)$ considering the outer loop runs for n iterations of the n-1 iterations of the inner loop.

+In terms of flips, the asymptotic expression should also be \Theta(n^2)$ as the flip function is referenced for n iterations of the outer loop, and the flip function itself (the slicing and reversing) takes n time.